l1mey112/proper-FIM-obsidian-copilot-auto-completion/README.md

 ![LaTeX autocomplete demonstration](assets/FIM-latex.png)

+Some default settings have been adjusted from the default, such as the system prompt.
+The delay has been set to 100ms and triggers completion on a single space ` ` character to make it feel more like Github Copilot.

 # Copilot like auto-completion for Obsidian
 This plugin adds a Copilot-like auto-completion to Obsidian.
 It uses large language models (LLMs) to generate text based on the `n` characters before and after your cursor.